royward/prolog_compiler/README.md

 ```

 on about line 147 of compiler.pl , then reload and rerun the transpiler, make the binary and run it.

-### Common Issues

-- **Directory Requirements:** Ensure that your files are in the correct directory structure as expected by the SWI-Prolog `pack` system, or adjust your environment accordingly.